makarworld/litewax/docs/source/contract_usage_examples.rst

 =======================

-For easy iteracting with any contract, litewax have `Contract` function, which create a .py contract file, dynamicly import it and return initialized contract object:
+For easy iteracting with any contract, litewax have :ref:`litewax.Contract` function, which create a .py contract file, dynamicly import it and return initialized contract object:

 .. code-block:: python